Conflicts of Interest and Time

 Policies and Guidelines

-Here is a link to the “University of Pennsylvania Policy on Conflicts of Interest Related to Research” (August 24, 2012): http://www.upenn.edu/research/pdf/policy_on_conflicts_of_interest_related_to_research.pdf The policy itself is subdivided into 12 sections.
+Here is a link to the “University of Pennsylvania Policy on Conflicts of Interest Related to Research” (originally adopted as of August 24, 2012 and revised as of August 14, 2017): https://research.upenn.edu/wp-content/uploads/FCOI_Policy_Almanac_Version.pdf The policy itself is subdivided into 12 sections.
 The sections most important for predoctoral RCR training are: Section ii (investigator’s duty to disclose significant financial interests and travel), iii (assessment of disclosures), and iv (determination and management of FCOI).